Single on Sunshine label.

 Texas-born James Marcus Smith, who changed his name initially to Jett Powers and then to P. J. Proby, had worked in the LA pop scene from 1957 as a versatile singer and songwriter.
 His deep, mannered vocals, often on reworkings of standard songs, benefited from skilful arrangements and production by the likes of Jack Nitzsche.
 Proby was always more popular in the UK – where he was based for some time in the mid-60s – and in Australia than in his home country.

-Further reading: My Only in Oz (2) P.J.
+Further reading: My post Only in Oz (2) P.J.
 Proby – Mission Bell at PopArchives: The Blog.
-Michael Lane Heath, Get Hip to My Conflagration at Perfect Sound Forever.
+Michael Lane Heath, Get Hip to My Conflagration from Perfect Sound Forever

 Thanks to Terry Stacey for version alert and links.